 that would be set up in accordance with the Cabinet Mission

 Thus, Lord Mountbatten was required to find an agreed solution for a united India on the basis of the Cabinet Mission plan.
 He held a meeting with the party leaders, particularly with Jinnah and his colleagues.
 However, the Viceroy was convinced that there was no prospect of an agreed solution.
 Thus, he decided for an alternative plan for the transfer of power and its implementation, in order to ease the growing political tension.
-An alternative plan was laid down by His Majestys Government in its statement and it put forth that if a constitution based on the Cabinet Mission plan was not likely to be worked out by a fully representative Constituent Assembly, by June 1948, 'His Majesty's Government will have to consider to whom the power of the central Government in British India should be handed over on the due date, whether as a whole to some form of central Government for British India, or in some areas to the existing provincial Governments, or in such other way as may seem most reasonable and in the best interests of the Indian people.'
+This alternative plan by Lord Mountbatten provided that the members of the Legislative Assemblies of Bengal

 This was the first stage towards the transfer of power by Lord Mountbatten.
 The first proposed solution for the Indian subcontinent; known as the 'May Plan' by Lord Mountbatten was rejected by Congress leader Jawaharlal Nehru

 .
-Nehru pointed out that this plan would cause the 'balkanisation of India'.
 The May plan was postponed till June and another plan was formulated which came to be known as June 3rd Plan or Mountbatten Plan.